Our Distinguished Panel of Advisor/Consultants

 SUSTAINABLE ARCHITECTURE

 Kelly Hart is your host here at greenhomebuilding.com, and has been involved with green building concepts for much of his life.
 Kelly spent many years as a professional remodeler, during which time he became acquainted with many of the pitfalls of conventional construction.
 He has also worked in various fields of communication media, including still photography, cinematography, animation (he has a patent for a process for making animated films), video production and now website development.
-One of the more recent video programs that he produced is A Sampler of Alternative Homes: Approaching Sustainable Architecture, which explores a whole range of building concepts that are earth friendly.
+One DVD program that he produced is A Sampler of Alternative Homes: Approaching Sustainable Architecture, which explores a whole range of building concepts that are earth friendly.
 Kelly is knowledgeable about both simple design concepts and more complex technological aspects of home building that enhance sustainable living.
-He has even designed and built a solar-electric car that he drives around his neighborhood.
-Kelly, and his wife Rosana, live in the earthbag/papercrete home that is profiled on the earthbag page.
-He is available, at a modest fee, for consulting about sustainable building design, either for remodeling existing structures to more fully embrace these concepts, or for new architectural designs.
+He has even designed and built a solar-electric car that he drove around his neighborhood.
+Kelly, and his wife Zana, lived for many years in the earthbag/papercrete home that he designed and built and that is profiled on the earthbag page.

 COMPACT BUILDING